SAMMISolutions/docs/doc_posts/_troubleshooting-buttons/button-does-nothing.md

 Unless you’re triggering the button by pressing it on the SAMMI Deck, it’s possible that your button didn’t work because it isn’t triggering properly.
 There are two ways to check whether your button triggered:

 - Look at the SAMMI Deck to see whether the button shows an animation
-- Click ‘Active Buttons’ in the receiver main window to see whether the button ID pops up there.
+- Click ‘Active Buttons’ in SAMMI to see whether the button ID pops up there.
 If the button doesn’t have any delays or wait commands this will be a quick flash, but you should still be able to see it.

 #### Possibility A: The button did not trigger
 Your button not triggering at all could have three causes: either your button's trigger is set up incorrectly, the button is being blocked somehow, or SAMMI is not receiving the trigger at all.